-To strengthen the territorial cohesion of the Bulgaria-Serbia cross-border region

-The programme goal is ambitious - sharp territorial divergences are observed between the programme regions having extreme ranges of socio-economic development, while the overall economic performance of the CB area remains lowest in the EU and below national average.
-The programme response to this challenge is the delineation of programme priority "Integrated development of the cross-border region" with 60% budget earmarked for expanding access and improving quality of services of general interest and for provision of framework support to local businesses to grow, expand and perform better in a greener and smarter competitive global market whose outcomes are expected to influence the labour market in a long-term perspective.
-The implementation of the priority through a dedicated Integrated Territorial

-Strategy addresses territorial challenges such as depopulation, ageing, high unemployment (particularly youth one), low income level.
+To strengthen the territorial cohesion of the Bulgaria-Serbia cross-border region with 60% budget earmarked for expanding access and improving quality of services of general interest and for provision of framework support to local businesses to grow, expand and perform better in a greener and smarter competitive global market whose outcomes are expected to influence the labour market in a long-term perspective.
+The implementation of the priority through a dedicated Integrated Territorial Strategy addresses territorial challenges such as depopulation, ageing, high unemployment (particularly youth one), low income level.
 The integrated development aligns fully with the programme objective, because both concepts precondition strong collaboration and cooperation between territorial actors.
 The promotion of genuine cooperation under that priority has been done at three levels: programming (JWG), implementation (through Interreg indicators preconditioning cross-border dimension of the investments) and management (joint committee/strategy board will be set up to participate in the project selection process).